A content management system is only as good as the content it enables you to create.

 Previously, I touched upon how Magnolia CMS makes life easy for publishers on the move thanks to being mobile-optimized.
 Now it's time to dig deeper into just how well Magnolia empowers its users when it comes to content creation.

-Magnolia CMS makes content creation easy through a range of features features like Favorites, which helps to manage and organize tasks, and The Pulse which enables team members to collaborate effortlessly.
+Magnolia CMS makes content creation easy through a range of features like Favorites, which helps to manage and organize tasks, and The Pulse which enables team members to collaborate effortlessly.

 These Magnolia features – and many more like them – all come together to make editing and publishing content a piece of cake.